OliverCadman/xander_capstone/README.md

 ## Deployment

 Since this is a static project, Amazon AWS S3 was used to handle the files and dependencies needed.
-Continuous Integration is leveraged through used AWS Code Pipeline, connected to this Github repository.
+Continuous Integration is leveraged through use of AWS Code Pipeline, connected to this Github repository.

 # Database Schema